sahu-neha/Tender-Management-System/README.md

 2. Vendor

 > ## Administrator Functions
-1. Login with his account.
+1. Login with their account.
 2. View all the vendors.
 3. Create new tenders.
 4. View All the Tenders.
+5. Update Existing Tender's Details.
+6. Delete A Tender.
+7. View All the Tenders according to its status (Available/Booked).
-5. View All the Bids of a tender.
+8. View All the Bids of a tender.
-6. Assign tender to a vendor.
+9. Assign tender to a vendor.
+10. Deactivate a vendor.
+11. Bar particular vendors from participating in the tender bid.
+12. Integration of a dispute system where the vendor and administrator can dialogue in case of any dispute.
-7. Logout.
+13. Logout.

 > ## Vendor Functions
-1. Login with his account.
+1. Login with their account.
 2. Update his account details and change password.
 3. View all the current Tenders.
 4. Place a Bid against a Tender.
 5. View his own Bid History with bid status.
 6. Search for a tender by tender id or date range.

-> ## Additional Features
-1. Admin can deactivate a vendor.
-2. Admin can bar particular vendors from participating in the tender bid.
-3. Integration of a dispute system where the vendor and administrator can dialogue in case of any dispute.

 > ## Tech Stack